Final report for FNC20-1239

 Educational & Outreach Activities

-Throughout 2020 our YouTube channel has grown to about 420 subscribers but each video has varying amounts (above or below) our actual subscriber count.
+Throughout 2020 our YouTube channel has grown to about 816 subscribers but each video has varying amounts (above or below) our actual subscriber count.
 We have made a playlist of videos specific to our SARE Grant in which we discuss applying for the grant, what our project is about and receiving the new equipment.
 We also included some videos of us recording weaning weights and market lamb weights to show us using our equipment even though those are not specific to our project.
+Our most popular video related to our SARE Grant project was a demonstration video of how the Shearwell Stock Recorder works and the process of using it to tag and record newborn lambs.

 I left all the boxes above as 0 because it is hard to quantify the number of people we reach outside of the number of followers for each platform and also because each post, photo and video has a unique reaction.